How are the Camp Heritage campers grouped?

 The campers are grouped according their grade completed by June of the current school year.
 Children completing the same grade are grouped together.

 What is Camp Heritage’s camper to counselor ratio, and what is that ratio composed of?
 Our camper to counselor ratio is approximately six to one.
 Our counselor staff is composed of two-thirds college students and one third high school students.
 While we do utilize sixth and seventh graders as counselors-in-training and volunteers, they are not included in the six to one ratio.

 Who designs the Camp Heritage curriculum?

 The curriculum is designed by professional teachers and overseen by the Assistant Director for Camper Curriculum and Development.
 The fact that the teachers design and implement the curriculum allows our counselors to participate with and lead the campers.

 What are the skills, training and legal compliance of the Camp Heritage staff?

-Our director, Ms. Cindy Glorioso, is in her 25th season at Camp Heritage.
-At least seven of the nine adults who serve the program throughout the day are full time teachers.
+Our director, Ms. Andrea Broachurst, is in her 3rd season at Camp Heritage and 12th overall in summer cmap leadership.
+At least seven of the 10 adults who serve the program throughout the day are full time teachers.
 Our counselor staff are required to attend 10 hours of pre-camp training, Finally, all our staff are required to undergo a medical certification and criminal background check.

 How is the safety of the camper addressed by Camp Heritage?